 Old Woodbridgian Liaison Group

 Rob Turner attended Woodbridge School from 1984 -1991.
 He went on to study Food Science at Leeds University and then to work at Sainsbury’s, Northern Foods, Walkers Snacks, Pepsi and Tarmac.
 He has spent the last decade in Procurement Leadership roles and is now working as Senior Procurement Leader for John Lewis.
 He is a keen skier and a committee member of the Suffolk Ski Team.
 Rob has been active with the school as a member of the OW committee for the last few years, and subjects himself annually to the rigours of the Bridge to Woodbridge bike ride.
 He has two daughters, one of whom is now an OW herself and the other still a pupil at Woodbridge School.
 Rob is the Chairman of the OW School Liaison Group.
 He is also proud to still hold the School junior and middle school long jump record despite only being 5’8″.

 Paul Jenkins Joined ‘The Abbey’ in 1958 and left Woodbridge School in 1967.

-After 10 years in the construction industry working for Limmer & Trinidad, Tarmac & Mowlem Paving – Paul decided to embark on a ‘round the world’ trip in 1977 – working for several months on construction projects in Tanzania and then after a 6200 mile Safari in a land rover to South Africa – a spell with Tarmac in Johannesburg.
+After 10 years in the construction industry working for Limmer & Trinidad, Tarmac & Mowlem Paving – Paul decided to embark on a ‘round the world’ trip in 1977 – working for several months on construction projects in Tanzania and then after an epic 6200 mile Safari in a land rover to South Africa – a spell with Tarmac in Johannesburg.

-Paul lives with his wife Peta in Cove Bottom near Southwold – Peta is a Magistrate on the Norfolk Bench and a member of the Local Samaritans group.
+Paul lives with his wife Peta in Cove Bottom near Southwold.